-Andres Garcia-Amaya founded Zoe Financial with the goal of helping people’s relationships with their personal finances.
+Andres Garcia-Amaya founded Zoe Financial with the goal of improving people’s relationships with their personal finances.

 After Wharton, Andres climbed the Wall Street ranks to become an Executive Director at J.P.
 Morgan by age 32.
-In his senior roles as a Global Market Strategist, and later as a Quantemental Research Analyst, he helped oversee over $80 billion of institutions and ultra-high net worth individuals’ investments.
+In his senior roles, as a Global Market Strategist and later as a Quantamental Research Analyst, he helped oversee over $80 billion of investments from institutions and ultra-high net worth individuals.

-Because of his background and his knowledge of the industry, Andres often got asked for financial advisor recommendations from friends and family.
-However, he struggled to come up with a list that he could confidently put his name behind.
+Because of his background and knowledge of the industry, Andres was often asked for financial advisor recommendations by friends and family but struggled to come up with a list that he could confidently put his name behind.

-He had identified two key problems within the wealth management industry:
+He identified 2 key problems within the wealth management industry:

-1) People don’t need an advisor for his or her investment prowess alone, but rather as a household CFO that helps them to achieve their specific goals in life.
+1) People don’t need an advisor for their investment prowess alone, but rather as a household CFO to help them achieve their specific goals in life.

-2) The bar for someone to call themselves a “financial advisor” is too low.
-The result is that a vast majority of advisors are glorified salespeople.
+2) The bar for someone to call themselves a financial advisor is too low.
+The result is that the vast majority of advisors are glorified salespeople.

 After some soul-searching, Andres decided that his experience best equipped him to solve these problems.
 So he left the suit and his golden handcuffs behind to launch Zoe Financial.